SejalJagtap/VidNest/Readme.md

-# YouTube Clone
+# VidNest

-A basic YouTube Clone application built with Node.js, Express, and MongoDB.
+An application built with Node.js, Express, and MongoDB.
 This guide covers setting up the project, installing dependencies, and connecting to MongoDB Atlas.

 ## Project Overview
 - [Step 1: Project Structure](#step-1-project-structure)